What Can I Expect Before DARZALEX® Treatment?

 Your healthcare professional will give you medicines before each dose of DARZALEX® to help reduce the risk of infusion reactions.
 These include:

 - Medicines to prevent an allergic reaction (antihistamines)

 - Medicines to reduce fever, such as acetaminophen (antipyretics)

-Your healthcare provider will also do blood tests to match your blood type before you start treatment with DARZALEX®.
+Your healthcare professional will also do blood tests to match your blood type before you start treatment with DARZALEX®.
 This is because DARZALEX® can affect blood test results used to match your blood for transfusions.
 These changes can last for up to 6 months after your final dose of DARZALEX®.
-Tell all of your healthcare providers that you are being treated with DARZALEX® before receiving blood transfusions.
+Tell all of your healthcare professionals that you are being treated with DARZALEX® before receiving blood transfusions.

 Leading Up to Your Infusion

 Know what to expect:

 On average, the first infusion may take about 7 hours.
 Future infusions will take less time, but they will still last 3 to 5 hours.
 So make sure you set aside enough time in your day

 Wear comfortable, layered clothing: